666amok/Java-1000/README.md

 This is my first project.
-And a new README file for it.
-Here is one more commit.